woocommerce/testimonials/readme.txt

 == Upgrade Notice =

+= 1.4.1 =
+* Fixes display of testimonials when no "id" parameter is set.

 = 1.4.0 =
 * Adds "per_row" functionality, a "columns-X" CSS class on the wrapper, support for multiple comma-separated ID values in the "id" argument and a "no-image" CSS class if no image is available for the item.